-What evidence has been submitted to show that the site is "demonstrably special to a local community?"
+What evidence has been submitted to show that the site is "demonstrably special to a local

 This area is greatly valued by the Cranleigh Community.
-When initial proposals were raised to develop this area for residential dwellings there were many objections with articles published in local media and the Surrey Advertiser.
-The Conservation Area has been managed by Cranleigh and District Conservation Volunteers (CDCV) since 1987 as a wildlife area, with funding from the Heritage Lottery Fund and the Co-operative Society Ltd. The group has installed bat and bird boxes and used natural materials to form woodland habitats for insects, small animals and birds.
+When initial proposals were raised community?" to develop this area for residential dwellings there were many objections with articles published in local media and the Surrey managed by Cranleigh and District

+Conservation Volunteers (CDCV) since 1987 as a wildlife area, with funding from the Heritage Lottery Fund and the Co-operative Society Ltd. The group has installed bat and bird boxes and used natural materials to form woodland habitats for insects, small animals and birds.